Mirthiya/multi-source-data-scraper/README.md

 ## Overview

-This project implements a **multi-source data scraping pipeline** that collects and processes information from different online sources including blogs, YouTube videos, and PubMed research articles.
+This project is about building a simple **data scraping pipeline** that collects information from different types of sources like blogs, YouTube videos, and PubMed articles.

-The system extracts metadata, processes textual content, performs topic tagging, and computes a trust score for each source.
-The processed information is stored in a structured JSON format.

-This project demonstrates skills in:
+The main idea is to take raw data from these sources, process it, and store everything in a structured format (JSON).
+Along the way, the project also extracts useful information like topics and assigns a trust score to each source.

+Through this project, I worked on:

 * Web scraping
-* Data preprocessing
-* Natural Language Processing (NLP)
+* Basic NLP (topic extraction)
-* Data structuring
+* Data cleaning and structuring
-* Building automated data pipelines
+* Building a small end-to-end pipeline

 ---

-## Data Sources
+## Data Collection

-The pipeline collects information from the following sources:
+The pipeline collects data from:

+* **3 blog articles**
-* **Blogs**
+* **2 YouTube videos**

-  * Extracts article text, author, and publication date.

-* **YouTube Videos**

-  * Extracts video metadata and textual content (transcript or description).

-* **PubMed Articles**

-  * Extracts article metadata and abstract information.
+* **1 PubMed research article**

+This was done to make sure the project handles multiple types of sources.

 ---

-## Extracted Fields
+## What Data is Extracted

-Each scraped source is structured into the following format:
+Each source is converted into a structured format with the following fields:

-* `source_url` – URL of the source
+* `source_url` – link to the original content
-* `source_type` – Type of source (blog, youtube, pubmed)
+* `source_type` – blog / youtube / pubmed
-* `author` – Author or channel name
+* `author` – author name or channel name
-* `published_date` – Publication date
+* `published_date` – when it was published
-* `language` – Detected language
+* `language` – detected language
-* `region` – Region information (if available)
+* `region` – region (if available)
-* `topic_tags` – Extracted keywords using NLP
+* `topic_tags` – important keywords extracted from content
-* `trust_score` – Calculated credibility score
+* `trust_score` – score between 0 and 1
-* `content_chunks` – Processed text split into smaller segments
+* `content_chunks` – text split into smaller parts

 ---

+## What is Extracted from Each Source

+### Blogs

+* Title
+* Author
+* Published date
+* Cleaned article text (removed unwanted parts)

+### YouTube

+* Channel name
+* Publish date
+* Video description
+* Transcript (if available, otherwise description is used)

+### PubMed

+* Title
+* Authors
+* Journal name
+* Abstract
+* Year

+---

-## Features
+## Features of the Project

-The pipeline performs the following operations:
+The pipeline does the following:

-1. Multi-source scraping
-2. Metadata extraction
-3. Language detection
+* Scrapes data from multiple sources
+* Extracts metadata
+* Detects language
-4. Topic extraction using TF-IDF
+* Generates topic tags using TF-IDF
-5. Content chunking
-6. Trust score calculation
-7. Structured JSON output generation
+* Splits large text into chunks
+* Calculates a trust score
+* Saves everything into a JSON file

+---

+## Trust Score (How it Works)

+Each source is given a score between **0 and 1** to estimate how reliable it is.

+The score is based on:

+* Author credibility
+* Number of references (citations)
+* Domain quality (trusted site or not)
+* How recent the content is
+* Whether any disclaimer is present

+Formula used:

+Trust Score =
+0.25 × Author Credibility +
+0.20 × Citation Count +
+0.20 × Domain Authority +
+0.20 × Recency +
+0.15 × Disclaimer Presence

+This is not perfect, but gives a reasonable estimate.

+---

+## Handling Edge Cases

+Some common issues were handled:

+* Missing author/date → default values used
+* Multiple authors → combined into one field
+* Empty content → skipped or handled safely
+* Long articles → split into chunks
+* Different languages → detected automatically

+---

+## Abuse / Data Quality Handling

+To avoid low-quality or misleading data:

+* Unknown authors → lower trust score
+* Weak or spammy websites → lower domain score
+* Outdated content → lower recency score
+* Missing disclaimers → reduces trust

 ---